 State Agency Designation.
-In accordance with 402(a)(4) of PRWORA, the Human Services Department is designated as the state agency with responsibility for administration and supervision of the Temporary Assistance for Needy Families (TANF) block grant New Mexico.
+In accordance with 402(a)(4) of PRWORA, the Human Services Department is designated as the state agency with responsibility for administration and supervision of the Temporary Assistance for Needy Families (TANF) block grant in New Mexico.

 Consultation/Public Comment Period.
 In accordance with 402(a)(4) of PRWORA, the Department allowed a 45-day public comment period for this State Plan.
-The public comment period began on October 17, 2011 and ended at 5:00 pm on November 30, 2011.
-Notice of the proposed TANF State Plan comment period was published in the NM Register and the Albuquerque Journal on October 17, 2011.
+The public comment period began on xxxxx and ended at 5:00 pm on xxxxx.
+Notice of the proposed TANF State Plan comment period was published in the NM Register and the Albuquerque Journal on xxxxx.
 The proposed TANF State Plan was available in written and electronic format throughout the comment period.